Jessica Walton is a queer, disabled writer, teacher and musician living on unceded Boon Wurrung and Wurundjeri land with her wife and children.

 Illustrated by Dougal MacPherson (@15mindrawings on Instagram and Twitter), the book started as a self-published Kickstarter project, but was published worldwide in English by Bloomsbury.
 It has now been translated into 9 different languages.

 Since Introducing Teddy was published by Bloomsbury in 2016, Jess has been working on her skills as a short story writer, poet and screenwriter.

 In 2017 Jess completed a Write-ability Fellowship with Writers Victoria focused on poetry about disability, cancer and pain.
-She is currently completing their Publishability Fellowship, which continues this work.
+In 2020 she completed their Publishability Fellowship, which continues this work.

 Jess has had poems published in a few anthologies, magazines and journals.
 She also has a patreon where she shares her poetry directly with patrons.